 i=1

 The directionality problem.
 To address the directionality problem, we divide the expected matrix into three areas: downward, persistent, and upward (see Table 2).
-Since the expected matrix reflects the desired pattern of social mobility, the downward area should be zero (as there is no social progress involved in downward mobility), the persistent area should be minimized (but remain greater than zero, as it is not as undesirable as downward mobility and is an inevitable part of social mobility), and the remaining probabilities should be allocated to the upward region.
+Since the expected matrix reflects the desired pattern of social mobility, the downward area should be zero (as there is no social progress in downward mobility), the persistent area should be minimized (but remains greater than zero, as it is not as undesirable as downward mobility and is an inevitable part of social mobility), and the remaining probabilities should be allocated to the upward region.
 There are two major issues to resolve here.
 First, we must determine the minimum extent of the intergenerational transmission.
 As discussed earlier regarding the ceiling effect, when parents have the highest education level, their children have no possible space for upward mobility.
 Therefore, this case cannot be treated the same as other persistent cases.
 In the expected matrix, children should retain their parents’ highest education level, meaning

 Pr[Rc = 5,Rp = 5] = Pr[Rp = 5] = P5.